 I have a bilateral fairly large multi-separated cystic ovarian masses, right is 6.8 by 6.4cm while left is 7.3 by 7.1cm.
 Is surgery to only way out?

 Many but rare: Surgery for an ovarian cyst today is very safe and complications are rare.
 As with any operation risks related to ansthesia, blood loss, damage to surrounding structures and infection do happen -but are uncommon.
 Some loss of ovarian tissue is common but usually not consequential. ...Read more

 - What to eat after colon cancer surgery?

-- What to eat after knee surgery?
+- What is the best food to eat after hemorrhoid surgery?